About Us

 Horses are part of our history.
 America was built on the backs of horses and our childhood story books are filled with them.
 They represent freedom, power, beauty and majesty.
 Horses serve people in many capacities: work, entertainment, pleasure, therapy and more.
 We OWE it to them to care for them when they are no longer “useful”.

-Cherry Tapley grew up dreaming about riding horses, but never had the opportunity.
-In 2013 she realized that dream and began taking riding lessons.
-She quickly became aware of the plight of many horses who were starved, abused, and discarded, often leading them to be shipped to slaughter.
-Determined to make a difference, she immersed herself in hands-on horse care and became an advocate for horses in the hopes of one day starting a rescue.
-Cherry founded Nalani Horse Rescue in 2015.
-As President and Executive Director of Nalani, Cherry runs the daily operations of the rescue and drives planning, coordination, and fundraising.
-Running a horse rescue has exceeded all of her childhood dreams, and she considers the opportunity to help these deserving creatures to be one the biggest blessings of her life.
+Hi!
+I was once that horse crazed little girl who was obsessed with all things horse related.
+I grew up dreaming about riding horses, but never had the opportunity.
+In 2013, I realized my dream and began taking riding lessons.
+It didn’t take long before I became aware of the plight of many horses who were starved, abused, and discarded, often leading them to be shipped to slaughter.
+Horses are such intelligent, intuitive and sensitive beings and the thought of them suffering broke my heart.
+Determined to make a difference, I immersed myself in hands-on horse care and became an advocate for horses in the hopes of one day starting a rescue.
+Nalani Horse Rescue was founded in 2015.
+As President and Executive Director of Nalani, I run the daily operations of the rescue and drive planning, coordination, and fundraising.
+Running a horse rescue has exceeded all of my childhood dreams, and I consider the opportunity to help these deserving creatures to be one the biggest blessings of my life.

-As a compliment to running the rescue, Cherry is a certified Equine Facilitated Learning Coach and founded Nalani Encounters in 2022.
-She enjoys spending time with her two sons and friends, riding horses, hiking, visiting local wineries, and exploring the beautiful Virginia countryside.
+As a compliment to running the rescue, I am a certified Equine Facilitated Learning (EFL) Coach and I founded Nalani Encounters in 2022.
+Having personally benefited from the healing power of horses, I felt compelled to work with our rescue horses to help people.
+Outside of Nalani, I enjoy spending time with my two grown sons, hiking, visiting local wineries, and exploring the beautiful Virginia countryside.

 Learn more about Cherry's Nalani story: The dream that spawned a horse rescue: Nalani Horse Rescue - Cherry's story - YouTube